cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/activate.md

 ---
 title: Activate
-description: Learn how to activate a Cloudify Premium/Spire license and activate it.
+description: Learn how to activate a Cloudify Premium/ Spire license and activate it.
 weight: 30
 ---

 ## Overview
 From {{< param product_name >}} v4.6 on, in order to activate a {{< param mgr_premium_title >}}, a valid license is required.

 Before the {{< param cfy_manager_name >}} is activated, most of the {{< param product_name >}} REST APIs are blocked, and neither {{< param cfy_cli_name >}} nor {{< param cfy_console_name >}} is operational.

-{{< param product_name >}} community version does not require a license, hence no activation is needed.
+The {{< param product_name >}} community version does not require a license, hence no activation is needed.

 If {{< param product_name >}} is deployed as a cluster of managers, the license should only be applied once.
 This should be done through the active manager in that cluster.

 ## Product Activation